 In the services sector, more often than not, executives define innovation as ‘Using Technology to enhance efficiencies of processes’.
 I feel they should look far beyond just enhancing efficiencies.
 The following experience illustrates the case for Human-centred Innovation as a far more effective tool than Technology-centred innovation.

 A tele-calling BPO was looking at ‘Enhancing the efficiency of the Calling Process’.
 Initially, they were looking at the usual metrics as mentioned in the first paragraph above.
-Then during the workshop, one of the calling executives mentioned, “He can sense whether the prospect is interested in our offering or not on the basis of the voice tone of the prospect”.
+Then during the workshop, one of the calling executives mentioned, “I can sense whether the prospect is interested in our offering or not on the basis of the voice tone of the prospect”.
 This was a trigger for Innovation to begin.
 A new metric for the enhancing the efficiency of the Calling Process had been casually mentioned by someone at the lowest rung in the hierarchy.

 The team then focused on how one could quantify the ‘Voice Tone’ of a prospect’s response.
 Finding a technology to make this happen became the focus of the innovation effort.

 The company had a repository of recorded call logs of around 4.5 million prospect calls made over the last few years.
 The end-results (whether converted or not, if converted then the duration of time taken for conversion etc.) of these calls too were recorded.
 An external IT company was hired to help in the pattern recognition.
 An algorithm was built to understand the relationship between the ‘Voice Tonality’ and the outcomes achieved.
 Voice tonality was broken down into the ‘frequency, amplitude and wavelength of the voice of the prospects on the calls.
 Lo and behold co-relations between voice tonality and outcomes emerged from the 4.5 million call logs.
 Finally, clear patterns in the co-relations emerged as follows: